esoreq/Day_one/_episodes/10-Data_Structures_in_Python.md

 ---
-title: "Python Overview"
+title: "Data structures in Python"
 author: "Dr. Eyal Soreq"
 date: "05/03/2021"
 teaching: 30
 exercises: 20
 questions:
-- What is Conda?
+- What are Data structures?
-- Why should I use a package and environment management system as part of my research workflow?
-- What is an environment?
+- What types of data structures are there?
-- How do I create my own environment in the gwdg jupyter cloud
+- How and when to use the different data structures?

 objectives:
-- Understand what Conda is and how it can simplify analysis pipelines.
+- Understand the differences between Python's data structures
-- Learn how to install and configure Conda on any system.
+- Learn how to create and use different data structures
-- Be able to create reproducible computing environments for (almost) any task.
+- Understand the limitations of each data structures

 keypoints:
-- Conda is a Python-based environment and package manager
-- It enables us to use
+- Lists are the basic sequence building block in Python.
+- Tuples are immutable lists
+- Sets are a stack of unique data types
+- A dictionary key is unique
+- Items in dictionaries consist of key and value pairs
 ---

 # What are Data structures?